arungudelli/python.shiksha/content/en/tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 We successfully obtained an output in which all items were displayed.

-## To iterate two lists, use for loop in python
+## To iterate two lists, use for loop in Python

 It is quite simple, we will not use any other built-in Python functions in this case, instead we will use `for` loop along with `range`.